franzmelchiori/alyvix-doc/test_case_building/system_keywords.rst

 .. warning::
     Type the **database path with double backslashes** ``\\`` instead of single backslashes ``\`` (e.g. ``C:\\<database_path>\\<database_name>.sqlite``).

-*Store Perfdata* **saves the test case data in a SQL database** file with a proper :ref:`database structure <database_structure-store_perfdata>`.
-New data are added to past database entries (that comes from previous test case executions): in this way, Alyvix probes can keep track of test case data.
+*Store Perfdata* **saves the test case data in a SQLite database** file with a proper :ref:`database structure <database_structure-store_perfdata>`.
+New data are added to past database entries (that comes from previous test case executions): in this way, an Alyvix probe can keep track of test case data.

 .. _system_keywords-performance_keywords-store_scrapdata: